 The first meeting was held at the University of Chicago in May of 2002.
 The original core of eight institutions included; The University of Chicago, Northwestern University, Moraine Valley Community College, Joliet Junior College, Purdue University Calumet, DePaul University, Northern Illinois University, and Northeastern Illinois University.
 That number has grown to over 80 participating institutions across the country and has gained international recognition.

-The SLATE mission: To support learning and technology in education through communication, collaboration, and innovation while developing a community of practice.
+The SLATE mission: To support learning and technology in education through communication, collaboration, and innovation while developing and sustaining a community of practice.

 To learn more about SLATE, visit the links below: